8 Simple Winter Decorating Tips

 Tip #3: Embrace a Neutral or Calmer Color Palette

-A neutral color palette doesn’t just include white.
-It has soft grays, warm camels, creamy whites, blush tones, and gorgeous blacks.
+A neutral color palette doesn’t just include bright white.
+It has soft grays and greens, warm camels, creamy whites, blush tones, and gorgeous blacks.

 Tip #4: Pile on the Texture

 Layer your home with lots of texture like cable knits, chunky knits, cashmere, or faux fur.
-Adding textured pillows and blankets is an easy and inexpensive way to create another layer of cozy.
+Adding textured pillows and blankets is an easy and inexpensive way to create another layer of coziness.

 Tip #5: Use the Fireplace or Light Candles

-If you don’t have a fireplace, don’t sweat it!
-Lighting your favorite candles will still bring a sense of warmth into your home.
+If you don’t have a fireplace, don’t sweat it.
+Lighting your favorite candles will still bring a sense of warmth into your home!

-Tip #6: Add Touches of Nature
+Tip #6: Add a Touch of Nature

 In the winter you can decorate with cedar, holly, pine swags, pinecones, paperwhites, amaryllis, ornamental kale, dusty miller, roses, pansies, or use greenery from a big box store.

-Tip #7: Create a Hot Drink Station
+Tip #7: Create an Indoor Hot Drink Station

-Just use generous mugs, your favorite flavored coffees, teas and cocoas, special syrups, spice shakers, marshmallows and of course cookies.
+Just use generous mugs, your favorite flavored coffees, teas and cocoas, special syrups, spice shakers, marshmallows, and of course cookies.

 Tip #8: Use a Simmer Pot to Make Your Home Smell Amazing

-There are a lot of winter ingredients at the grocery store you use right now from citrus to pomegranates, cranberries to rosemary, to cinnamon and cloves if your farmers market is closed for the winter.
+There are a lot of winter ingredients at the grocery store you use right now.
+For example, citrus, pomegranates, cranberries, rosemary, cinnamon, and cloves if your farmers market is closed for the winter.

-Spring will be here before we know it and while we’re ready for slightly warmer weather, we plan to savor every last bit of winter that’s left.
+And while we’re ready for slightly warmer weather, we plan to savor every last bit of winter that’s left.